LAYAIraq/LAYA-Iraq-Frontend/README.md

 As much as developers like to think about certain implementation details, we want to test behavior for users of LAYA.
 Therefore, tests should be designed with the actual component in mind.
-However, many of the conditional renders we use in LAYA might need to be tested by used the component state.
+However, many of the conditional renders we use in LAYA might need to be tested by using the component state.
 We would therefore encourage writing tests that use the component's internal state over not writing a test.